EAGE Workshop on 4D Seismic and Reservoir Monitoring

 Banks, embassies and consulates are open from 8.30am to 12.30pm, Saturday to Thursday.

 ELECTRICITY: The electrical system is based on 220/240 volts AC.
-US-made appliances may require an adaptor.
+US-made appliances may require an adapter.

-IMMIGRATION and VISAS: Passportss must be valid for at least six months beyond your intended stay.
+IMMIGRATION and VISAS: Passports must be valid for at least six months beyond your intended stay.

-Please also check with your travel agent or the UAE Embassy in your country on regulations relating to immigration and visas before your departure or check Abu Dhabi eGovernment Gateway.
+EAGE does not manage visa for participants, no exceptions.
+Please check with your travel agent or the UAE Embassy in your country on regulations relating to immigration and visas before your departure or check Abu Dhabi eGovernment Gateway.